webis-de/slidehub/README.md

-# SlideHub
+# Slidehub

-SlideHub ([demo website](http://test.webis.de/slidehub)) is a web-based presentation/lecture/talk slide explorer.
+Slidehub ([demo website](http://test.webis.de/slidehub)) is a web-based presentation/lecture/talk slide explorer.
 Its goal is to provide quick access to a database of paged documents.
 The documents are represented as rows of a grid-like structure while each cell is a page.

 All documents are available as PDF files.
 In addition, all slides are available as images that act as a kind of preview for the actual documents’ page.